troglobit/finit/README.md

 update your setup, or the finit configuration, accordingly.

 **Note:** Configurations read from `/etc/finit.d` are read *after* initial bootstrap, runlevel S(1).
+Hence, bootstrap services *must* be in `/etc/finit.conf`!

 Runparts
 --------

-At the end of the boot, when networking and all services are up, finit calls its built-in [run-parts(8)] on the `runparts <DIR>` directory, if it exists.
+At the end of the boot, when networking and all services are up, finit calls its built-in [run-parts(8)][] on the `runparts <DIR>` directory, if it exists.
 Similar to how the `/ec/rc.local` file works in most other init daemons, only finit runs a directory of scripts.
 This replaces the earlier support for a `/usr/sbin/services.sh` script in the original finit.

 Bootstrap